 Banksy Street Art

-Without a doubt the best-known street artist in the world, Banksy is also one of the most elusive and controversial.
+Without a doubt the best-known street artists in the world, Banksy is also one of the most elusive and controversial.
 Thought to be originally from Bristol, England, he started out in the graffiti scene in the 1990s, and soon found his individual, provocative style.
 He seems to revel in sneaking up on a city, working overnight and keeping his identity mysterious.

-Images of Banksy’s provocative works often go viral, and today art-lovers pay six-figure sums for his originals.
+Images of Banksy’s provocative works often go viral, and today art lovers pay six-figure sums for his originals.
 (In October 2018, one such aficionado plunked down $1.4 million for a painting that, soon after purchase, self-destructed.)

 'Falling Shopper' - Bruton Street, London